What Travel Nurses Encounter in the PICU and NICU

 [FIND top travel NICU jobs and PICU jobs around the country with Onward.]

-Preparing for the NICU or PICU
+What NICU or PICU Nurses Encounter

 In the NICU and PICU, children may have specific feeding schedules, receive specialized medications, and need help breathing.
 There are often feeding tubes, heaters, IV lines, monitors, and other equipment or machines connected to them.
 Travel nurses who have the specialized skills and experience in other facilities can be an incredible asset for the NICU or PICU hospital staff.